hackerunion/root/sbin/README.md

-Several of these system binaries are implemented within the kernel itself.
-This implementation will shadow any data written here.
+These commands are implemented directly in the kernel or called by the system itself.